kaito47/good_README_generator/README.md

 ## Contributing

-In order to contribute to this application: nothing.
+In order to contribute to this application: nothing in particular.

 ## Tests